- What is Osteoarthritis?

 Maintaining prescribed exercise levels requires more considerable effort from the patients, and is achieved by having a priority and goal setting.

-7 Self-Management Strategies for Osteoarthritis:
+7 Self-Help Strategies for Osteoarthritis:

 Every self-management plan needs to be unique and catered to your needs, to help you continue through the journey.
 Choose the treatment plan that makes sense for you and your requirement.